 Yes, dear believer, God declares you “not guilty” of all sin, once and for all, based on your faith alone in His Son.
 It is an amazing plan that is totally based on His grace towards you, not anything you have earned by your own efforts.
 And, the word used to describe this one decision made by God the Judge on behalf of every Christian is justification.
 The truth wrapped up in this one word has rocked the world for centuries.

-What is justification?
+But, what is justification?

 Justification is a legal term that literally means, “to declare righteous, to declare not guilty.”
 English New Testaments use “justified” and “made righteous” interchangeably, but both mean just about the same thing.

-God made the one who did not know sin to be sin for us, so that in him we would become the righteousness of God.
+"God made the one who did not know sin [Jesus] to be sin for us, so that in him we would become the righteousness of God."
 (2 Corinthians 5:21)

 God not only declares you “not guilty” of all sin through your faith in His Son, He also gives you a new status called “righteousness before God.”
-That’s the end result of JUSTIFICATION: "The believer in Jesus Christ is declared righteous before God."
+That’s the end result of justification: "The believer in Jesus Christ is declared righteous before God."

 Righteous…no longer guilty

-Dwell on the FACT of your justification—being declared righteous so that you are now perfectly acceptable to a holy God based on your faith in His Son.
-How do you feel about this?
-When you are tempted to think that God could not possibly accept you because of your weaknesses and guilty past, declare this to yourself: “I am declared righteous in God’s eyes because of my faith in Jesus Christ.”
+Dear Christian, dwell on the fact of your justification.
+You have been declared righteous so that you are now perfectly acceptable to a holy God based on your faith in His Son.
+So, when you are tempted to think that God could not possibly accept you because of your weaknesses and guilty past, declare this to yourself: “Because of my faith in Jesus Christ, I am declared righteous…no longer guilty in God’s sight.”